Open letter to a person

-The example clearly shows that this was not about childcare flexibility, but about advanced arguments and deep-seated prejudices.
-And it shows once more where we really stand when it comes to gender equality in Germany - despite all the discussion on the issue of the female quota.
+The example above, on the other hand, clearly shows that this was not about flexibility in childcare, but simply about advanced arguments and deep-seated prejudices.
+And it shows once again where we really stand when it comes to equality in Germany - despite all the discussion about the quota for women.

 Perhaps it would have been better, Anne-Lu would have tried the general Equal Treatment Act and had complained about this obvious discrimination - the whole of the media had been accompanied.
 Then the name of the company would have gone through the press as a frightful example, and perhaps at least some of the people with similar attitudes would have led to some frightened reflection.

-Personally, I understand very well that she has spared this stress, which is also really expensive.
-And who wants to be in one?
-Company work in which he has sued.
-However, this only shows once again that the supposed private problems of many applicants also have a political dimension.
-And that's why you have to talk about it.
-So let's go for it!
+Personally, I understand very well that she has saved herself this stress, which is also really expensive.
+And who wants to work in a company that he has sued into?
+However, it only shows once more that the supposed private problems of many applicants also have a political dimension.
+And that is why you have to talk about it.
+So let's do it!

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).